TheDrakonLord/OmegaChallenge_2/README.md

 5 Unique Rounds

 Play through five unique rounds.
 Each round features different rules such as different scoring variations and question time limits.
 It all leads up to the final round where you go head to head with Omega himself!
-Question Mark Square

 Automatic Scoring and Leaderboards

 Scores are automatically tracked and calculated.
 At the end of each round, the top players are shown.
-At the very end, a winner is declared. .
+At the very end, a winner is declared.
-Trophy

 Twitch Integration